Parliament to pick new president on September 4

 ISLAMABAD: The Election Commission of Pakistan (ECP) on Thursday fixed September 4 as the polling day for the election of president amid indications of an interesting electoral contest if the shaky opposition manages to field a joint candidate.

-Mamnoon had defeated the opposition’s candidate Justice (retd) Wajihuddin Ahmad by pocketing 432 votes, whereas his rival polled 77 votes.
+Mamnoon had defeated the opposition’s candidate Justice (retired) Wajihuddin Ahmad by pocketing 432 votes, whereas his rival was polled 77 votes.

-Prime Minister-in-waiting Imran Khan’s Pakistan Tehreek-e-Insaf and its allies can cash in on a divided opposition for smooth sailing of their presidential candidate, for whom consultations can begin shortly once a government is installed in the Centre.
+Prime Minister-in-waiting Imran Khan’s Pakistan Tehreek-e-Insaf and its allies can cash in on a divided opposition for a smooth-sailing of their presidential candidate, for whom consultations can begin shortly once a government is installed in the centre.

 PTI’s Karachi-based senior leader Dr. Arif Alvi’s name is in circulation as a potential candidate for the slot.

-The PTI commands a clear majority in the National Assembly, the Punjab Assembly and Khyber Pakhtunkhwa Assembly, but is in minority in the Sindh Assembly as well as in the Senate, whereas it is part of the proposed ruling coalition in the Balochistan Assembly.
+The PTI commands clear majority in the National Assembly, the Punjab Assembly and the Khyber Pakhtunkhwa Assembly, but is in minority in Sindh Assembly as well as the Senate, whereas it is part of the proposed ruling coalition in the Balochistan Assembly.

 A total of 706 votes will be polled, with one vote given by each member of the Senate, National Assembly and 65 votes each contributed by the provincial assemblies.